{"In mathematics you don't understand

 John von Neumann.}

 We aspire to solve X β = y, an exact model with ε = 0.
+This means we naively would want to compute β = X-1 y.
 Now consider that X and y generally consist of experimental data.
-Then most likely y is outside the range R of X, the plane of all exact predictions of form X β.
-When y is outside R no exact relation exists between X and y.
-This means the inverse X-1 does not exist and we cannot compute β = X-1 y.
+Then y likely is outside the range R of X, the plane of all exact predictions of form X β, and no exact relation exists between X and y.
+Also, if we have less samples than we have observations per sample, X is not square and X-1 does not exist.
 We must do something smart.

-Note that we have replaced non-existent inverse X-1 by an existing pseudo-inverse (XT X)-1 XT which is the Moore-Penrose inverse X+.
+Note that we have replaced a possibly non-existent inverse X-1 by an existing pseudo-inverse (XT X)-1 XT which you may recognise as the Moore-Penrose inverse X+.
 Thus, β = X+ y.
 Practical linear regression is the same as seeking the best approximate solution to a set of linear equations that does not have an exact solution.

 Imagine y not as a vector, an array of numbers, but as a single point in N-dimensional space.
 Can you see y floating just above R?
 The closest point y' on R is the orthogonal projection of y on R; if you would shine a light perpendicularly on R then y' is the shadow of y.